JonathonMifsud/BatchArtemisSRAMiner/README.md

 Conda will sometimes require more memory than the head node can provide causing memory issues when running `conda install` or `conda env create`.
 To get around this we can create a interactive environment using the following:
 `qsub -I -l select=1:ncpus=4:mem=20GB -l walltime=4:00:00 -M ^your_email^@uni.sydney.edu.au -P ^your_root_project^ -q defaultQ  -j oe`

-To create the environments run the following.
-Note the .yml can be found here or in the environments folder in your main dir (same level as the scripts / blast_results)
+To create the environments run the following:
 `conda env create -f /project/^your_root_project^/^your_project^/environments/ccmetagen_env.yml` `conda env create -f /project/^your_root_project^/^your_project^/environments/project_pipeline.yml` `conda env create -f /project/^your_root_project^/^your_project^/environments/r_env.yml`